Juicy/juicy-html/README.md

 <h1>Hello World</h1>
 ```

-Usage examples can be found in [examples](http://juicy.github.io/x-html/examples/index.html).
+Usage examples can be found in [examples](http://juicy.github.io/juicy-html/examples/index.html).

 ### Rationale

-`x-html` exists because in [Polymer](http://www.polymer-project.org/) there is no built-in way to insert a `<template>` model variable as HTML (Polymer inserts every string as plain text).
+`juicy-html` exists because in [Polymer](http://www.polymer-project.org/) there is no built-in way to insert a `<template>` model variable as HTML (Polymer inserts every string as plain text).

 AngularJS has a way to do it ([ngBindHtml](http://docs.angularjs.org/api/ng.directive:ngBindHtml)) so hopefully one day Polymer gets that too and this project will become obsolete.